marcelosdm/TypeScript-Guide/Classes/classes.md

 Basically, the class can have:
 - **properties/attributes**;
 - **constructor**;
--- **methods**.
+- **methods**.

 In this case, the property *language* is a public property, by default.
 That means, other objects can access and change its value.
-The **constructor**, is used to initialize those
+The **constructor**, is used to initialize the objects created in this class.
+You can see that when we refer to one object of the class we prepend *this*.

-See the example bellow:
+See the example bellow.
+Our class has three members:

+- a property called **language**;
+- a **constructor**;
+- a method called **message**.

 ```
 class ProgrammingLanguage {